Community Cats Assistance Program

 We recommend the spay/neuter program for feral cats offered by Dakin Pioneer Valley in Springfield, MA.
-They allow the cats to be dropped off on Wednesdays and Fridays between 9:15 and 9:45 am and picked up the next day at 9:15 am – no exceptions.
+They allow the cats to be dropped off on Wednesdays and Thursdays at 9:15 am and picked up the next day at 9:15 am – no exceptions.
+Trappers are limited to two cats/trapper per day.
 Dakin does not require an appointment and keeps the cats overnight, so this is a huge benefit.
-The cost is $62 per cat and includes spay/neuter, rabies, distemper, pain injection, ear tipping, and topical flea treatment.
+The cost is $85 per cat and includes spay/neuter, rabies, distemper, pain injection, ear tipping, and topical flea treatment.
 We may be offering vouchers to help cover some of the cost of these veterinary services for those who have attended our TNR class.
 There are also facilities in Berlin, Bolton, Bridgeport, East Hartford, North Windham, Plantsville and Willington if those locations are more convenient for you.
 We understand that the idea of trapping cats can be scary to some people, but we will teach you everything you need to know during the training class!

 Caroline K. Gaetano